nitinsandiego/student/_posts/2024-01-08-CreativeandCollaborativeCultureIdeation.md

 [Akshay Nagesh's Comment](https://github.com/nighthawkcoders/teacher_portfolio/issues/78#issuecomment-1881607641)

 I really like your idea for a Premier League website that exhibits the top and latest news for tournaments and seasonal leagues.
 This is a very helpful and fund idea for the Premier League and football fans.
-I can see this idea will use many different programming concepts that are important in this technology-based society.
+I can see this idea will use many different programming concepts that are important in this technology-based society.s